ExpressionEngine/ExpressionEngine-User-Guide/source/templates/layouts.rst

 the news example above.

-We will keep the existing "site/.html-layout" from before, with a small addition to allow for additional javascript and css to be set from the template::
+We will keep the existing "site/.html-layout" from before, with a small addition to allow for additional JavaScript and CSS to be set from the template::

   <html>